 Going by the name of Team RAR, an acronym for ‘Rare and Ridiculous’, and inspired by the Latin term ‘rara avis’ (meaning ‘rare bird’), this collection of friends create fun, engaging videos of their ‘adventures, challenges, experiments, and daily life.

 Annexed amongst the Hollywood hills, in Frank Sinatra’s former home, lies the heart of hijinks for a group of zany, Gen-Z Youtubers.
-Team RAR believes nobody should ever really grow up and through their content, they strive to challenge the impossible and inspire their audience to do the same.’
+Team RAR believes nobody should ever really grow up and through their content, they strive to challenge the impossible and inspire their audience to do the same.

 In an exceptionally on-theme fashion, Team RAR joined forces with Sent into Space to make the once impossible, possible, by sending an exclusive, astronaut-themed, neon-green plushie to play amongst the stars.
 Here is how we helped them achieve this exciting challenge.

 To make their mark on a truly cosmic scale, we created an eye-catching, colourful backdrop for the cuddly toy as seen in the behind-the-scenes footage on our YouTube channel.
 Our team of engineers then put together a slick-looking plinth to house the fluffy guy.
 Mounted to a carbon-fibre frame, the plushie was ready to go.

 We ventured all the way from workshop to aeroplane to the deserts of Nevada, Las Vegas, for this one.
 They say what happens in Vegas, stays in Vegas, but that was certainly not the case for this Sent into Space and Team RAR collab.
-Scouring the desert-like giant sand crabs on wheels, the jeep convoy scuttled across the sands to find a perfect spot.
+Scouring the desert like giant sand crabs on wheels, the jeep convoy scuttled across the sands to find a perfect spot.
 Beneath the blue skies of balmy springtime in Sin City, we launched the payload.

-We hope you enjoy it as much as we did!
+We hope you enjoyed it as much as we did!